Softpanorama

 Working with the RIM object

 During installation, the installation wizard creates a RIM object named tec.
-However, if you need to change that RIM object, here are the procedures.
+However, in certain case, for example moving from Oracle 9 to Oracle 11 you need to change that RIM object.

 Obtaining information about RIM objects